new-usemame/VidSaver-Server/README.md

 python manage.py start
 ```

 That's it!
-The database initializes automatically.
 Open the URL shown to access the web interface.

 ## 📱 iOS Setup